 About the site:

-This site was made because I think well referenced traditional and scientific information about medicinal herbs should be freely available to everyone via the Internet.
-It is a non-profit resource for anyone who is interested in herbalism.
+This site was made because well referenced traditional and scientific information about medicinal herbs should be freely available to everyone.
+It is a non-profit educational resource.

-Research on the site is kept up-to-date and I have included a evidence rating system to discriminate better quality studies from lower quality or preliminary studies.
-The traditional knowledge is based on text books mainly by Maria Groves, David Winston, Thomas Bartram, David Hoffman, and Matthew Wood who I regard as some of the modern leaders of the field in the late 20th and early 21th centuries.
+Research on the site is kept up-to-date and there is an evidence rating system to discriminate better quality studies from lower quality or preliminary studies.
+The more recent traditional knowledge is from text books mainly by Maria Groves, David Winston, Thomas Bartram, Dr. Christopher, David Hoffman, and Matthew Wood.
+I also draw from the traditional Eclectic texts and Nicolas Culpeper’s complete herbal.

-I initially trained in Biochemistry in Sheffield in the U.K. then in Regenerative Medicine completing a Bsc and Msc.
-Then afterwards I left to Cambridge to complete a PhD in Bioinformatics.
-Over the last years I led a large-scale clinical trial data analysis in arthritis research at University College London.
-Now I have moved to another London university to research into personalized treatments for patients with autoimmune diseases.
+I trained in Biochemistry in Sheffield in the U.K. then afterwards I left to Cambridge to complete a PhD in Plant Science.
+Over the last years I have been working on clinical trial data analysis in London.

 Suffering with a chronic health condition myself that was very poorly treated by conventional medicine resulted in my study of herbal medicine along with experimentation with various herbs in formula and alone.
 I was pleasantly surprised with the results.